Degenerate Addition Formulas of the KP Hierarchy and Applications: New addition formula for theta functions of Riemann surfaces

-The formula (1), (2) of this theorem can be considered as a limit of Fay's general addition formula (\ref{intro-4}).
-It is the limit as all $p_1,...,p_n$ approach the same point $p_\infty$ while keeping $e$ so that $\theta(e)\neq 0$.
-In \cite{Fay1973} two limits of (\ref{intro-4}) are computed.
-The first one is the limit as $e$ tends to $f$ where $f$ is a non-singular point of $(\theta(v)=0)$.
+\begin{Remark} The formula (1), (2) of this theorem can be considered as a~limit of Fay's general addition formula~\eqref{intro-4}.
+It is the limit as all $p_1,\dots ,p_n$ approach the same point $p_\infty$ while keeping~$c$ so that $\theta(c)\neq 0$.
+In~\cite{Fay1973}, two limits of~\eqref{intro-4} are computed.
+The first one is the limit as $c$ tends to~$c'$ where $c'$ is a~non-singular point of $(\theta(v)=0)$.
 The second one is the limit, in the first limit, as all $p_j$ tend to the same point.
-Therefore the formulas (1), (2) are different from formulas in p33 of \cite{Fay1973}.
-Moreover in \cite{Fay1973} the notion of $x$ derivative is not introduced.
-The $x$ derivative structure in (2) of Theorem \ref{addition-th} is reflected in the fact that the coefficient of $\partial/\partial v_k$, $1\leq k\leq g$, in $D_j$ consists of only the first term of the expansion of $dv_k$ at $p_\infty$ (see (\ref{vij}),(\ref{Dj-1}), (\ref{Dj-2})).
+Therefore, the formulas (1), (2) are different from those in \cite[Corollary~2.19]{Fay1973}.
+Moreover, in~\cite{Fay1973} the notion of $x$ derivative is not introduced.
+The $x$ derivative structure in Theorem~\ref{addition-th}\,(2) is reflected in the fact that the coefficient of $\partial/\partial v_k$, $1\leq k\leq g$, in~$D_j$ consists of only the first term of the expansion of ${\rm d}v_k$ at $p_\infty$ (see~\eqref{vij}, \eqref{Dj-1}, \eqref{Dj-2}). \end{Remark}